acdemiralp/mpi/readme.md

     - `MPI_ARGVS_NULL`     : This would require a scan over `std::vector<spawn_info>::arguments()` to see if they all are empty.
     - `MPI_WEIGHTS_EMPTY`  : Prefer an empty container instead.
     - `MPI_BOTTOM`         : Prefer nullptr instead.
-    - `MPI_ROOT`           : Unused in default arguments as intracommunicators are rarer than intercommunicators.
+    - `MPI_ROOT`           : Unused in default arguments as intercommunicators are rarer than intracommunicators.
 Can nevertheless be passed to functions.
-    - `MPI_PROC_NULL`      : Unused in default arguments as intracommunicators are rarer than intercommunicators.
+    - `MPI_PROC_NULL`      : Unused in default arguments as intercommunicators are rarer than intracommunicators.
 Can nevertheless be passed to functions.

 ### Coverage (list from https://www.open-mpi.org/doc/v4.1/)
 - [x] Constants